Didisimmons/Ayo-Recipes/README.md

 4. Be able to edit , delete and update any recipes listed on the site.

 #### **TARGET AUDIENCE**
 - Those looking for festive recipes to make.
-- People who appreciate the ease of ordering food via technology and social media.
 - Individuals who are willing to post their own recipes on the internet.
 - Individuals who are interested in food and enjoy cooking.
+- Individuals who are want to learn how to cook.
+- People who appreciate the ease of ordering food via technology and social media.

 ### **RESEARCH**
 To get some UX inspiration for Ayo, I researched other recipe sharing websites like To get some UX inspiration for Ayo, I researched other recipe sharing websites like